rushikc/firebase-gmail-kickstart/SECURITY.md

 FirebaseGmail is designed with the following core security principles in mind:

 *   **Data Ownership**: You own your data.
-All financial information is stored in your personal Google Firebase Firestore instance, and FirebaseGmail developers have no access to it.
+All  information is stored in your personal Google Firebase Firestore instance, and FirebaseGmail developers have no access to it.
 *   **Self-Hosted Infrastructure**: The entire backend, including Cloud Functions and the database, runs within your personal Google Cloud project.
 This gives you full control over the operational environment.
 *   **Transparency**: The entire codebase is open-source and available on GitHub.
 You can inspect the code at any time to verify its functionality and security.
 *   **Principle of Least Privilege**: The application and its components only request the minimum permissions necessary to function.